sdmukhtar7709/PayBridge/README.md

 # PayBridge 💸🤝

 ## 📌 About the Project
-PayBridge is a platform that connects users with verified agents to solve money conversion problems securely.
+PayBridge is a full-stack platform designed to connect users with nearby verified agents to solve real-world money conversion problems.

-⚠️ This platform does NOT handle payments directly.
+Unlike traditional payment apps, PayBridge does NOT process payments directly.
-It acts as an intermediary between users and agents.
+Instead, it acts as a **secure intermediary bridge** between users and agents.

+This makes transactions:
+- More flexible
+- More accessible
+- Less dependent on digital-only systems

 ---

-## 🎯 Problem Statement
-Users often face issues in:
-- Currency conversion
+## 🌍 Real-World Use Case
+Many users struggle when:
+- They need cash but only have UPI
+- They need digital money but only have cash
-- Finding trusted agents
+- They cannot find trusted agents nearby
-- Secure financial help

-PayBridge solves this by connecting users with verified agents in a safe and simple way.
+👉 PayBridge solves this by connecting them with **verified agents**.

 ---

 ## 🚀 Key Features

-- 👤 User & Agent Authentication
+- 👤 Separate User & Agent roles
 - 🧑‍💼 Verified Agent System
 - 📍 Map-based agent discovery
-- 💬 User-Agent interaction
+- 💬 Direct interaction system
-- 📊 Transaction tracking
+- 📊 Transaction history tracking
-- 🔔 Notification system
+- 🔔 Notifications system
-- 🔐 Secure backend
+- 🔐 Secure authentication & backend

 ---

 ## 🛠️ Tech Stack

-- Backend: Node.js, TypeScript, Express
+- Backend: Node.js, Express, TypeScript
-- Database: PostgreSQL
+- Database: PostgreSQL + Prisma
-- Mobile: Flutter
+- Mobile App: Flutter
 - Admin Panel: HTML, CSS, JavaScript

 ---

 ## ⚙️ How It Works

-1. User logs in
+1. User logs into the system
-2. Finds available agents
+2. Searches for nearby agents
-3. Connects with verified agent
+3. Selects a verified agent
-4. Solves money conversion issue
+4. Connects and resolves money conversion
-5. Tracks history
+5. Tracks transaction history

 ---

 ## 📸 Screenshots

-### 👤 User Side
+### 👤 User Experience

 <div align="center">
   <img src="./screenshots/userhome.png" width="30%" />